- Consider the 5 daily prayers as 5 golden daily opportunities to increase in peace and spirituality.

 We need Allah’s help and guidance in matters where we encounter difficulties or where we are utterly helpless.
 The best way to get His help and guidance is to supplicate to Him, and one of the best times for supplication is just after our mandatory prayers.

-Finally it all depends on your faith in Allah Almighty and your commitment to live in submission to His will.
+Finally, it all depends on your faith in Allah Almighty and your commitment to living in submission to His will.
 And Allah knows best.

 Editor’s note: It is mentioned in the video here that in the event time is cramped and you will miss another salat trying to make up the previous salat, you must make the current salat the priority.
 And Allah know’s best.